 The application for international admission and all supporting documents should be submitted by March 1 for the fall semester and October 1 for the spring semester for priority consideration.
-Application deadlines for regular admission are June 1 for fall semester and November 1 for spring semster.
+Application deadlines for regular admission are June 1 for fall semester and November 1 for spring semester.
 Admission will not be granted until all supporting documentation as listed above has been received and evaluated.
 Upon acceptance, notification will be sent to the student along with an I-20 (Certificate of Eligibility).

 Any deferral of admission requires updated evidence of financial support.
 The application fee may be applied to defer an application for admission in the same program for up to one (1) calendar year from the original application date.
 However, the applicant is responsible for paying a $25 USD fee for each deferral within the calendar year.
 If an applicant does not complete the admission process within one (1) calendar year from the original application date, or if the applicant applies to a new program, the applicant is responsible for submitting new application and Graduate College fees.
-Please send a written request for deferral to IMSSO (email@example.com) along with the fee and updated financial support documentation within 60 days of the start date of your last admission.
+Please send a written request for deferral to ISS (firstname.lastname@example.org) along with the fee and updated financial support documentation within 60 days of the start date of your last admission.

 Full payment of tuition and fees must be paid at registration each semester.
 International students are required to purchase a health insurance policy provided by the university.
 Tech receives no remuneration as a result of international student enrollment in the health insurance plan.